GUATEMALA | Time, Space and the Maya

 INCLUDED: All in country transportation per itinerary including round trip airfare to Tikal; hotels in Antigua, Lake Atitlan, Guatemala City, Flores/Tikal; breakfast daily, 7 lunches and 8 dinners (B/L/D per itinerary); guest speakers; all entrance fees on itinerary; CCJ Trip Manager Cilla Utne; preparation materials; tips for bellman and bottled water on the bus.

-TRAVEL PROTECTION: For your convenience, we offer travel protection through Travelex Insurance Services.
+For your convenience, we offer travel protection through Travelex Insurance Services.
+Insurance plans offered by Travelex include coverage for Trip Cancellation, Trip Interruption, Emergency Medical and Emergency Evacuation/Repatriation, Trip Delay, Baggage Delay and more.
 For more information on the available plans or to enroll, click here or contact Travelex Insurance Services at 800-228-9792 and reference location number 47-0272.
 Please advise Travelex that Cross Cultural Journeys is the travel company for this trip.

 Travelex Insurance Services, Inc CA Agency License #0D10209.
 Travel Insurance is underwritten by, Berkshire Hathaway Specialty Insurance Company, NAIC #22276.
 55Y